Constantin Gâlcă: Coaching career

 Established in Almería after his playing days, Gâlcă took up coaching in 2009–10, starting with Almería's B-team in the fourth tier.
 He was sacked on 19 January 2010, after a string of poor results.

 On 20 August 2013, Gâlcă was named head coach of Romania under-17s.
-He ended his contract in June 2014 and, also in that month, was appointed at league champions FC Steaua București on a two-year deal, replacing outgoing Laurențiu Reghecampf and leading the team to the double in his first and only season.
+He ended his contract in June 2014 and, also in that month, was appointed at league champions Steaua București on a two-year deal, replacing outgoing Laurențiu Reghecampf and leading the team to the double in his first and only season.

 On 14 December 2015, Gâlcă replaced former club teammate Sergio at the helm of Espanyol.
 His first game in charge took place the following day, a 2–1 home win against Levante UD for the Copa del Rey (3–2 on aggregate).
 The following 27 May, having led the Periquitos to 13th, his contract was not renewed.

-Gâlcă was hired by Al-Taawoun FC of the Saudi Professional League on 19 October 2016.
-For the following season, he moved to Al-Fayha FC in the same league.
+Gâlcă was hired by Saudi Professional League club Al-Taawoun on 19 October 2016.
+For the following season, he moved to Al-Fayha in the same league.
 Having won once in nine games and with the club in the relegation zone, he was dismissed on 7 November 2017.

 On 6 March 2019, Gâlcă returned to European football with Vejle Boldklub, last-placed in the Danish Superliga.
-His team won the second tier in 2019–20, and survived on return to the top flight; he resigned in May 2021 due to disagreements with the board.
+His team won the second tier in the 2019–20 season, and survived on return to the top flight; he resigned in May 2021 due to disagreements with the board.

-Gâlcă returned to the Saudi top league on 10 December 2021, joining Al-Hazem F.C. after the dismissal of Hélder He left the club by mutual consent on 21 February 2022.
+Gâlcă returned to the Saudi top league on 10 December 2021, joining Al-Hazem after the dismissal of Hélder.
+He left the club by mutual consent on 21 February 2022.

+On 16 April 2023, Gâlcă was appointed manager of Polish Ekstraklasa side Radomiak Radom, replacing Mariusz Lewandowski.
+His stint started off well, with three wins and one draw in five league games.
+However, as the 2023–24 season started and progressed, he became vocal about his disappointment in the board's decisions regarding transfer activity and lack of youth players to fulfill their mandatory playing time quota.
+On 27 November 2023, 86 minutes before Radomiak's home game against Śląsk Wrocław, it was announced Gâlcă left the club by mutual consent.

+On 17 April 2024, he was revealed as the new manager of Romanian top tier side Universitatea Craiova, signing on until the end of the 2024–25 season, with an extension option.
+He was sacked by the club on 27 January 2025 after a 1–0 away loss to Rapid București.